OutlawPlz/droppy/README.md

 ### Use `generator()` function

 If you wish to handle a whole menu, the Droppy generator is the way to go.
 Define your menu structure using the `wrapper`, `trigger`, and `drop` options.
 The generator returns an array of Droppy instances.
+The `generator()` function ignores wrappers that don't contain a trigger or drop element.

 ```js
 import Droppy, {generator} from '@/droppy-menu/src/droppy.js'